 All of the Tracks in the Playlist are added to the play queue.
 A StartTask is added to the TaskQueue for the first track.
-The 55 StartTask.taskType is AUDIO and the StartTask.priority is MAX\PRIORITY.
-We then add a FetchTask to the Task-Queue for each Track.
+The StartTask.taskType is AUDIO and the StartTask.so..priority is MAX\PRIORITY.
+We then add a FetchTask to the TaskQueue for each Track.
 The FetchTask.taskType is AUDIO and the FetchTask.priority is MIN\PRIORITY.
 Note, a FetchTask is added for each Track including the first track.
-60 cache has an upper and lower limit: This is because the StartTask could be cancelled by the user selecting Next before the task has finished.
+This is because the StartTask could be cancelled by the user selecting Next before the task has finished.
 A FetchTask will first check to see if a file exists and has been fully downloaded before making an HttpConnection.

-When the StartTask has finished (and the track begins to 65 play) a PrefetchTask is added for the second track.
+When the StartTask has finished (and the track begins to play) a PrefetchTask is added for the second track.
 The PrefetchTask.taskType is AUDIO and the PrefetchTask.priority is MAX\PRIORITY.
 Depending on the connection rate the second track should have prefetched before the first track finished.
 In which case the first and second FetchTasks are discarded (the files already exist) and the third tracks FetchTask begins to load.